valeriansaliou/sonic/README.md

 _Install `build-essential`, `clang`, `libclang-dev`, `libc6-dev`, `g++` and `llvm-dev` to be able to compile the required RocksDB dependency._

+Note that the following optional features can be enabled upon building Sonic: `allocator-jemalloc`, `tokenizer-chinese` and `tokenizer-japanese` (some might be already enabled by default).

 **👉 Install from Cargo:**

 You can install Sonic directly with `cargo install`: